Skip to content

 Causative agents

-Typhoid and paratyphoid fevers are caused by the bacteria Salmonella Typhi and Salmonella Paratyphi respectively.
+Typhoid and paratyphoid fever are caused by the bacteria Salmonella Typhi and Salmonella Paratyphi respectively.

 Clinical features

 Typhoid fever is a systemic infection that can affect many organs.
-Common symptoms of typhoid fever include prolonged fever, headache, malaise, nausea, abdominal pain, loss of appetite and constipation or diarrhoea (in adults, constipation occurs more often than diarrhoea).
-In some cases, rose-coloured spots appear on the trunk and enlarged spleen and liver can be detected.
+Common symptoms of typhoid fever include prolonged high fever, headache, malaise, nausea, abdominal pain, loss of appetite and constipation or diarrhoea (in adults, constipation occurs more often than diarrhoea).
+In some cases, rose-coloured spots appear on the trunk and enlarged spleen and liver may be present.
 In severe cases, there may be life-threatening intestinal bleeding and perforation.
 Apart from symptomatic patients, some asymptomatic infected individuals are able to shed bacteria in their faeces or urine.
-In addition, a small number of people, called carriers, continue to shed the bacteria in their faeces after recovery from the disease.
+In addition, a small number of carriers continue to shed the bacteria in their faeces after recovery from the disease.
 Paratyphoid fever presents a similar clinical picture but the illness tends to be milder.

 Mode of transmission